Should I Go to Urgent Care for a Clogged Ear?

 Upper back and side pain

 Most UTIs can be treated with antibiotics.
 Be sure to complete the entire course of antibiotics as prescribed by your healthcare provider, even if your symptoms improve.
+A urine culture and sensitivity may be done to determine the causative germ and the best treatment.
 In some cases, pain relief medication may also be recommended to manage discomfort.

 If you suspect you have a UTI, it's essential to seek medical attention to prevent the infection from spreading to the kidneys or developing into sepsis.
 Your healthcare provider will diagnose the infection and determine the best course of treatment based on your specific situation.